 Read time 5 minutes

-This blog is another opportunity to feel grateful and thank you dear Universe: You continue to bless me with recovery and overall health.
+This blog is another opportunity to feel grateful.
+Thank you, dear Universe, you continue to bless me with recovery and health.

 How does Glaucoma affect a person’s vision?

-If there is any damage to the tissue, and the gap between the cornea and the iris (also called the drainage angle) contracts, the fluid cannot leave the eye and starts to pressurize the entire eye.
-This increase in pressure can damage the optic nerve, which can be compared to a bundle of wires, and results in some of these wires malfunctioning.
-As each wire ceases functioning, the “feed” from the eye to the brain is affected, leading to an increase in the number of blind spots.
+If there is any damage to the tissue, the gap between the cornea and the iris (also called the drainage angle) contracts.
+The fluid cannot leave the eye and starts to pressurize the entire eye.
+This increase in pressure.
+It can damage the optic nerve, which can be compared to a bundle of wires.
+It results in some of these wires malfunctioning.
+As each wire ceases functioning, the “feed” from the eye to the brain is affected.
+It leads to an increase in the number of blind spots.
 While a few blind spots may not impair vision, a large number can lead to significant loss of vision and, ultimately, blindness.
-Called open-angle Glaucoma, this is the more common type and does not at first cause any pain to the person suffering it.
+Called open-angle Glaucoma, this is the more common type.
+It does not at first cause any pain to the person suffering it.

 In some cases, the person’s iris may block the drainage angle causing a sudden rise in fluid pressure in the eye.
-Anyone suffering such an “acute attack” of Glaucoma – also called closed-angle Glaucoma – experiences a range of symptoms including blurred vision, nausea, seeing halos or rainbows around lights, sharp pain in the eye, and headaches.
-Again, the person may get no forewarning or advanced symptoms and needs to consult an eye doctor immediately after the attack to prevent the risk of blindness.
+Anyone suffering such an “acute attack” of Glaucoma – also called closed-angle Glaucoma.
+The patient may experience a range of symptoms including blurred vision and nausea.
+It can be accompanied by seeing halos or rainbows around lights, sharp pain in the eye, and headaches.
+Again, the person may get no forewarning or advanced symptoms.
+It is advised to consult an eye doctor immediately after the attack to prevent the risk of blindness.

 How can someone find out if they have Glaucoma?

-Other assessments immediately followed the Eye Pressure test, Visual field test, and Optic nerve test to reach the intensity of the situation.
+Other assessments immediately followed the Eye Pressure test, Visual field test, and Optic nerve test.
+They helped the doctor reach the intensity of the situation.
 I was fortunate that the results were not severe and was informed that the damage done was irreversible however functional abnormalities could be managed.
 I breathe a sigh of relief after discovering that there are enough medicines to treat it.
 Today, I am on a set of medications with regular check-ups to cope with the condition.

 Can someone recover from Glaucoma?

 As with any disease, prevention is always better than cure.
-People whose family members have Glaucoma should certainly consider periodic eye exams and following their eye doctor’s advice on precautionary measures.
+People whose family members have Glaucoma should certainly consider periodic eye exams.
+It is recommended to follow their eye doctor’s advice on precautionary measures.

 DISCLAIMER